surajwate/57-python-exercises/README.md

 Exercises from the book - Exercises for Programmers 57 Challenges to Develop Your Coding Skills.

-- Exercise 1 - Saying Hello
+- Exercise 01 - Saying Hello
+- Exercise 02 - Counting the Number of Characters